I am a Senior Researcher at the Swiss AI Lab IDSIA

 A field which is both rewarding, and offers a large variety of challenges.

-From 2014 to 2016, I was a Marie Curie fellow in the Prototouch
+I was a Marie Curie fellow in the Prototouch

 project, where I worked